-4. QUARTERLY REPORTING - NON-FINANCIAL PERFORMANCE2 (QPR)
+4. QUARTERLY REPORTING - NON-FINANCIAL PERFORMANCE (QPR)

-Reporting on non-financial performance is important in measuring the performance of government institutions.
-Non-financial information is essential for assessing progress towards predetermined service delivery or performance targets.
+Reporting on non-financial performance is important in measuring the performance of government institutions and for assessing progress towards predetermined output targets.
 Performance information allows for a results-based management approach, where results or performance can be regularly measured in order to recognise success and failure, and to adjust strategy accordingly.
 Measuring performance is important to ensure that, among others:

-- Political oversight is enhanced and focus is on key priorities; - Policy, planning, budgeting and reporting are aligned for better service delivery; - Information is used strategically to improve public policy and funding choices, and to enable accountability; - Budgets relate to measurable results; and
+- Political oversight is enhanced and focus is on key priorities; - Policy, planning, budgeting and reporting are aligned for better service delivery; - Information is used strategically to improve public policy and funding choices, and to enable accountability; - Budgets relate to measurable results; and - The public gets value for money.